 - Traditional Bridge.
 It consists of artificial teeth being held in place by tooth crowns.
 The crowns are cemented onto each of the supporting teeth.

 - Composite Bridge.
-The teeth on each side of the gap space are used for a bridge support.
+The teeth on each side of the gap space are used for bridge support.
 The treatment requires little or no tooth modification.

 - Implant-Supported Bridge.
 This bridge requires tooth implants for placement.

 A temporary bridge keeps your teeth in their right position while you wait for your permanent restoration.
 This bridge prevents teeth shifting, which is especially necessary for patients waiting for their permanent bridge.